-You’re going to love this recipe for Braised Beef Neck Bones with a Chinese five spice pomegranate glaze!
+You’re going to love this recipe for Braised Beef Neck Bones with a Chinese five-spice pomegranate glaze!
 The best part: it can be made on the stovetop with a Dutch oven and without wine!
-Keep scrolling to learn how to cook beef neck bones for a restaurant-quality meal at home.
+Keep scrolling to learn how to make braised beef neck bones for a restaurant-quality meal at home.

 Feeling squeamish about cooking with beef neck bones?
 Don’t be!
 It’s a similar cut to short ribs or oxtails, but much more affordable.
 As these other cuts gain in popularity, the prices keep climbing.
 You don’t have to spend a small fortune to make a restaurant-quality meal at home.
 And there is plenty of meat on there, so it’s an excellent value in my book!